-BEN SANDERS Ben Sanders likes to keep things Coastal.
+BEN SANDERS Ben Sanders likes to keep things Bonilla's collages, which are skillul in their simplicity.
+Predominantly monotone with an occasional delicate use of colour, a lot of the images Bonilla works with originate in old magazines, books and catalogues.
+"In the making process itself, I often outline a set of rules that aim to achieve the most complex results." coastal.
 Having grown up in Whitstable, Sanders now lives in Ramsgate and works from his space at St Mary's in Cliftonville.
 Sanders's interest in collage has been around for as long as he can remember.
 "I would have made my first one when I was little, not realising it was called a collage," he says.
 By the time he was 16, collage artists such as Hannah Hoch began to inspire him.
 "It was both the process and the medium, the bravery and rebelliousness of it all in such a politically charged and vulnerable period in history.
 It felt punky, authentic, lawless and available for all to have a go, so I did," says Sanders.
 His collages can take anywhere between a week and a month to make.
-In 2019 he completed a large scale mixed media piece called Tast Failures that took a year to create.
-He finds great enjoyment in the process of sourcing imagery, describing it as a "materials loot" as he collects a wide range of materials including donations from friends, eBay purchases, trawling through bric-a-brac shops and old book stores His works form repetitive patterns shapes and colours with kaleidoscopic effect.
+In 2019 he completed a large corrupted and undermined through th act of subtle modification. scale mixed media piece called Tast Failures that took a year to create.
+He finds great enjoyment in the process of sourcing imagery, describing it as a "materials loot" as he collects a wide range of materials including donations from friends, eBay purchases, trawling through bric-a-brac shops and old His works form repetitive patterns shapes and colours with kaleidoscopic effect.
 Some of the works are intricate and detailed, and others uncomplicated and minimal.
 His eye is naturally drawn to imagery which is pre-2000, but he takes great pleasure in combining old with new, often incorporating images from current ream media too.
 In a recent ission, Sanders used imagery sourced from the 1990 football World Cup to create his own version of a Buddhist mandala (circular geometri symbols used to aid meditation), playing with contrasts and connection en football and spirituality.
 "It's like dismantling one reality and creating another," he says.
-Sanders has works that can be seen locally at Kill Me Now Gallery in Margate and McGillan & Woodel in Ramsgate, and he is also currently working in collaboration with studie pal, screenprinter Charlie Cameron, who runs the new Bardo Studio.
-The pair are hoping to release a limited edition print which brings together collage and screenprint in Spring 2021 IG: @lastnightacollagesavedmylife

-COMMUNITY We love to highlight the people making a positive difference to the town: from the campaigners forming a union to protect renters' rights, to the pro-skaters building a world-class skate park for the local community, and the collective of young women championing diversity.
+Sanders has works that can be seen locally at Kill Me Now Gallery in Margate and McGillan & Woodel in Ramsgate, and he is also currently working in collaboration with studio pal, screenprinter Charlie Cameron, who runs the new Bardo Studio.
+The pair are hoping to release a limitededition print which brings together collage and screenprint in Spring 2021 COMMUNITY 21 COMMUNITY We love to highlight the people making a positive difference to the town: from the campaigners forming a union to protect renters' rights, to the pro-skaters building a world-class skate park for the local community, and the collective of young women championing diversity.